sys-bio/tellurium/docs/_notebooks/core/tellurium_utility.rst

     import matplotlib.pyplot as plt

-    # Turn of notices so they don't clutter the output
+    # Turn off notices so they don't clutter the output
     te.noticesOff()
     for i in range(0, 20):
         result = r.simulate (0, 10)